Bastian Sick

-History
+Biography

-Bastian Sick grew up in Ratekau, in the north of Germany near Lübeck.
-He attended the “Leibniz Gymnasium” in Bad Schwartau where he did his Abitur (A-level) in 1984.
-After his military service he studied history and Romance philology.
+Bastian Sick grew up in Ratekau, in the north of Germany near Lübeck, and attended the Leibniz-Gymnasium in Bad Schwartau where he did his Abitur (A-level) in 1984.
+After his military service he studied History and Romance Philology.
 He graduated Magister Artium.
-During his studies he worked as a corrector and translator for the Carlsen-Verlag (Carlsen-press).
-Sick explains in the foreword of the Carlsen anniversary issue “Spirou & Fantasio” that the work experience as a translator and corrector coined his sense for orthography and punctuation.
+During his studies he worked as a corrector and translator for the Carlsen-Verlag.
+Sick explains in the foreword of the Carlsen anniversary issue "Spirou & Fantasio" that the work experience as a translator and corrector coined his sense for orthography and punctuation.

 In 1995 Bastian Sick started working as a documentation journalist in the photo archive of German news magazine Der Spiegel.
-In 1999 he joined the editorial team of the magazine “Spiegel online” and became a literary editor.
-In 2003 he became famous as the author of the column “Zwiebelfisch”.
-In those columns he writes in a funny and entertaining way about the case of doubt in the German language, for example grammar, spelling, punctuation and style.
+In 1999 he joined the editorial team of the magazine "Spiegel online" and became a literary editor.
+In 2003 he became famous as the author of the column "Zwiebelfisch".
+In those columns he writes in a funny and entertaining way about the case of doubt in the German language, for example grammar, spelling, punctuation, and style.

-In 2004, 50 of these columns were published in print by Kiepenheuer & Witsch in Cologne.
-The title of the book called Der Dativ ist dem Genitiv sein Tod (literally The Dative is to the Genitive its Death) use puns employing the his genitive, which is not used in standard German and often considered unaesthetic, instead of the normative genitive case.
-More than 2 million copies of this book were sold within two years.
+In 2004, 50 of these columns were published as Der Dativ ist dem Genitiv sein Tod.
+More than two million copies of this book were sold within two years.
 Two sequels have been published within the same time period.
-The “Zwiebelfisch” was the first Internet column which became a bestseller after it was published as a book.
-Besides his columns Bastian Sick published other books about language curiosities.
-For instance “Happy Aua”, part 1-4.
-From the content of the book series “Der Dativ ist dem Genitiv sein Tod” board games, computer games and calendar were produced.
+The "Zwiebelfisch" was the first Internet column which became a bestseller after it was published as a book.
+Besides his columns, Bastian Sick published other books about language curiosities, for instance "Happy Aua", part 1–4.
+From the content of the book series "Der Dativ ist dem Genitiv sein Tod" board games, computer games and calendar were produced.